 Are wheel chocks rated for the weight of the vehicle?
 How do I know which one to buy?

-Bigger the vehicle the bigger the wheel chock!
-You can have large wheel chocks that are made from light weight material so they can be handled by a single person.
-Wheel chocks must be selected to match the size of the tires on the vehicle and used in pairs, as the size of the tire is designed to be proportional to the vehicle's weight and size.
+The bigger the vehicle, the bigger the wheel chock!
+We stock large wheel chocks that are made from lightweight material so they can be handled by a single person.
+Wheel chocks must be selected to match the size of the tyres on the vehicle and should be used in pairs.
 As a general rule of thumb use a chock that is at least a quarter the height of the wheel.
-Three main factors affect the performance of wheel chocks: The angle of the road surface, called slope or grade, the size (height) of the wheel chock compared to the wheel height and the surface slip or friction of the road surface.
+Three main factors affect the performance of wheel chocks: The angle of the road surface - called slope or grade, the size (height) of the wheel chock compared to the wheel height and the surface slip or friction of the road surface.

 Still need help?
 Contact Us